aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/bert_tutorial/bert_tutorial.rst

 applications, it can be used for question answering, sequence prediction and sequence classification amongst other tasks.

 **Note that automatic partitioning is now released!**.

-Use the auto-partitioner on BERT as described :ref:`in this Jupyter notebook </src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.ipynb>`.
+Use the auto-partitioner on BERT as described :ref:`in this Jupyter notebook </src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.ipynb>` , :download:`view notebook source </src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.ipynb>`  .

 Use of the auto-partitioner is the normal way to compile BERT with PyTorch Neuron.
 It's not only easier, but also expected to be performant!

 If you are going to perform manual partitioning, it is important to